10 Well Paying Jobs You Haven’t Heard of

 Bounty Hunter

 A bounty hunter’s duty involves the recovery of persons of interest and/or the retrieval of fugitives who posted bail but skipped their court appearance.
-Bounty hunters act on behalf of bail bondsmen and deployed as their enforcement arm.
+Bounty hunters act on behalf of bail bondsmen and are deployed as their enforcement arm.
 The job comes with serious risks such as bodily harm, injury, and even death, and as such, the road to becoming a bounty hunter is long and arduous, and rightfully so.

 How much it pays: $79,259/year.